Anvil apps can function offline. In other words, an app’s client-side code will continue to work if the device loses its internet connection.

 However, any code that tries to communicate with the server will fail with an

 This includes accessing the Users Service, working with Data Tables or any use of

 This section explores some offline strategies to handle code that communicates with the server.

 Anvil apps are progressive web apps (PWAs) and can be installed almost like native apps.

 Specific instructions for installing an Anvil app depends on the platform.
 On Chrome desktop, the option is available next to the address bar.
 In Chrome for Android or Safari for iPhone, there is an option to ‘Add to home screen’.

 Installing an Anvil app isn’t necessary for an app to work offline.
 If you visit an Anvil app in a browser and lose connection, the app will continue to run as described above.

-There are two ways to know if an app is online.
-The first is to check using
+There are two ways to check if an app is online.
+The first is using

 If this returns

 False, subsequent communications to the server will fail.